angrybacon/doomsday-wiki/markdown/chapters/entombsday/playing-the-deck.md

 - CoS
 :::

-This is a variation on the Shelldock + Emrakul Pile that provides three win attempts over multiple turns and plays around things such as :card[Endurance].
-Things to note with this pile are:
+This is a variation on the Shelldock + Emrakul pile that provides three win attempts over multiple turns and plays around things such as :card[Endurance] by putting very few cards into your graveyard.
+A few things to note with this pile are:

-1. It can be sped up by a turn if you have access to a cantrip and a land drop this turn
+1. It can be sped up by a turn if you have access to a cantrip and a land drop.
-2. You don't always need to select Emrakul for the Hideaway trigger.
+2. You don't always need to choose Emrakul for the Hideaway trigger.
 When playing against Painter, it is sometimes correct to leave Emrakul in your deck and hide Thassa's Oracle under the Shelldock Isle, allowing you to cast Oracle before your Draw Step after being milled out.

 >Cantrip + {U} + X